smo0ths/UE4CommOpti/README.md

 foliage.DensityScale=0.6
 grass.DensityScale=0.6
 grass.MaxUpdateFrequency=10
-;foliage.DiscardDataOnLoad=1
+;foliage.DiscardDataOnLoad=1 ; nul
-;grass.DiscardDataOnLoad=1
+;grass.DiscardDataOnLoad=1 ; nul
 ; EXTRA
 r.ReflectionEnvironment=0
 r.TiledDeferredShading=0
 r.Decal.FadeScreenSizeMult=0
-r.Decal.StencilSizeThreshold=0
 r.SkeletalMeshLODRadiusScale=0.25
 t.MaxFPS=400
 ; END

 Set in-game graphics settings to medium to get AA to work in game on/off.

-Updated for Squad v9.2 (4/5/2017)
+Updated for Squad v9.3 (4/12/2017)

 The above is for max fps, below for more configs and stuff.

+Set sg.PostProcessQuality=3 in GameUserSettings.ini to make sure you are getting highest quality SSAO when set on.

 My config: